salivations/salivations/README.md

 - 👀 I’m interested in Username claimers & checkers
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me kevimori99@gmail.com
+- 📫 How to reach me Krispies@outlook.jp

 <!---
 salivations/salivations is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.